-Restriction Deficient (Δ (mcrC-mrr)114::IS10): Wild type E. coli B strains carry a Type I restriction endonuclease which cleaves DNA with the site TGA(N8)TGCT.
+Restriction Deficient ( $\Delta$ (mcrC-mrr)114::IS10): Wild type E. coli B strains carry a Type I restriction endonuclease which cleaves DNA with the site TGA(N8)TGCT.
 While E. coli DNA is protected from degradation by a cognate methyl-transferase, foreign DNA will be cut at these sites.
 The deletion described above eliminates both the methylase and the endonuclease.

-Methyl Restriction Deficient (\(\triangle (mcrC-mrr)114::IS10 and R(mcr-73::miniTn10---Tets)2): E. coli has a system of enzymes encoded by mcrA, mcrBC and mrr which will cleave DNA with methylation patterns found in higher eukaryotes, as well as some plant and bacterial strains.
-All three Mcr enzymes and Mrr have been inactivated in T7 Express allowing the introduction of eukaryotic DNA of genomic origin (e.g. primary libraries) if desired.
+Methyl Restriction Deficient ( $\Delta((mcrC-mrr)114::IS10$ and $R(mcr-73::miniTn10--Tet^S)2$ ): E. coli has a system of enzymes encoded by mcrA, mcrBC and mrr which will cleave DNA with methylation patterns found in higher eukaryotes, as well as some plant and bacterial strains.
+All three Mcr enzymes and Mrr have been inactivated in this strain allowing the introduction of eukaryotic DNA of genomic origin (e.g. primary libraries) if desired.